Our 30, 60, and 90 Day Rehab and Residential Treatment Programs

 Our couples program, designed by Ann Martin, will be presented to all of our clients.
 Relapse often is connected with relational issues for women.
 Without understanding the power of relationships in our lives, and the necessary tools to cope, proper and healthy relationships cannot form.
 We believe women facing addiction have the strength to move on from the destructive patterns in their life and find a lasting joy beyond drugs and alcohol.

-The final specialized rehab prevention plan will be developed during the final part of our residential program.
+The final specialized rehab prevention plan will be developed during the final part of our residential treatment programs.
 Each woman will leave with a written plan ready to implement as they leave substance abuse rehab.
 Steps six through nine of the traditional 12 steps program will be completed during this time.
 Further, we help everyone identify a local program and sponsor to connect with at home in order to continue the ongoing process of recovery.
 This connection at home is critical for lifetime of recovery after finding sobriety in our drug and alcohol treatment for women.